 I am a big fan of porridge and there are so many different flavours around to try.
 The little packs (below) are perfect for taking to work and bunging in the microwave for a speedy tasty breakfast.
 I tried the cranachan, hedgerow (my favourite!) and the original (I added a drizzle of honey to mine).
 I also had some muesli to try with blueberry, cranberry, raspberry and mixed seeds which was really good with yoghurt.
 The Toasted Oaty Flakes were really interesting; they were crisp, dried oats so you add milk and eat them like cereal.
 I really liked them and added a couple of handfuls to some homemade granola for added crunch.

 The sound of a cured sausage from Crown & Queue which was made to reflect the flavours in Leffe beer really appealed to me so I couldn’t wait to get my teeth stuck in.
 I loved the brown wax paper that the cured sausages came in and a few slices of the sausage with some crusty bread and a sip of Leffe was delicious.
 The Leffe infused sausages, made with British heritage pork and local herbs are available for a limited time from Crown & Queue meats; I wish I’d saved some so I could have tried cooking with it!

 A couple of delicious ideas and ingredients for autumn cooking, I’m looking forward to cooking and mixing up these ingredients throughout autumn.

 Thank you to Teapigs, Ichai, Essential Cuisine, Stoats and Crown & Queue and Leffe for the samples.
-All opinions expressed are my own.
+All opinions and words expressed are my own.